Brndnrphl/simpleWeatherApp/README.md

 ## Future Enhancements

-- Implement a search functionality to allow users to search for weather information in different locations.
+- Implement a feature where if a user clicks on the location icon it will instead use their current location through ip address

 ## Acknowledgements